How did Room get started?

 Room was started in 1975 by a Vancouver collective of women who wanted to create a forum for female voices in the Canadian literary landscape.
 The magazine was originally called Room of One’s Own, in honour of Virginia Woolf’s assertion that, “[for a woman] it is necessary to have five hundred [pounds] a year and a room with a lock on the door if you are to write fiction or poetry.”

-Wait, so does that mean you publish work by writers who identify as by women (cisgender and transgender), transgender men, Two-Spirit and nonbinary?
+Wait, so does that mean you publish work by people of all marginalized genders, including cis and trans women, trans men, nonbinary and Two-Spirit people?

 Absolutely!